zibonbadi/zibonbadi.github.io/md/digifab03.md

 ![The fox' face plate and ears.](../img/lesson3/foxface.png)

-As fox faces are not flat of course, below you can see the snout, which has been designed with a size of
+As fox faces are not flat of course, below you can see the snout, which has been designed with a length of about 7cm in mind.

 Below the ears we encounter the first of what I refer to as *bones*.
 These are little helper pieces which are supposed to serve complex joints between similarly orientated cuts, since the suspected 3mm wood we're about to use for assembly is unable to safely bend without use of complex patterns.